Censorship in Hong Kong: CLO interference in the 2012 Chief Executive election

 During the Chief Executive elections in 2012, the pro-Beijing Ta Kung Pao dedicated its entire front page on 24 March 2012 to attacking former underground communist Florence Leung, who authored a book in which she alleged CY Leung only became the Secretary General of the Hong Kong Basic Law Consultative Committee in 1985 through having been an underground Communist Party member.
 Local press avidly reported on efforts of the central government's Liaison Office to rally support behind CY Leung, but said reports have been creating discomfort for officials.
 Albert Ho relayed complaints he has received about attempts by the Liaison Office to intimidate editors and media bosses.
 Media widely reported that Richard Li had received calls from CLO propaganda chief Hao Tiechuan (郝鐵川) dissatisfied at the reporting at his Hong Kong Economic Journal (HKEJ).
-The Hong Kong Journalists Association, which noted that the HKEJ had received complaints about its coverage from central government's liaison office, and condemned the "open violation" of the one-country two-systems principle.
+The HKJA, which noted that the HKEJ had received complaints about its coverage from central government's liaison office, and condemned the "open violation" of the one-country two-systems principle.
 The International Federation of Journalists (IFJ) confirmed these allegations and expressed its concern.
 Johnny Lau, who authored a critique of both Henry Tang and CY Leung during the Chief Executive elections for the Sing Pao Daily News, in which he opined that neither Tang nor Leung were worthy of support nor sympathy, saw his piece changed to endorse Leung.
 Ngai Kai-kwong, editor-in-chief of the journal, who denied censorship or pressure from the liaison office, instead blamed "carelessness" in editing.